 Half the battle of coming home with amazing pics is having your camera handy when the moment strikes you!
 If you are planning to take pictures on your rafting trip this is the most accessible way to keep your device handy, so you don’t miss that shot!
 Even if your device is waterproof, this lanyard is helpful as it frees your hands so you can hold on during rapids and you don’t have to worry about it slipping out of your pocket.

-We hope one of these tips will make your time in Grand Canyon more enjoyable!
+We hope these tips will help you avoid saying “what i wish i brought on my Grand Canyon rafting trip.”
+That being said, no matter what you bring, the trip will be enjoyable.
+Enjoy the packing and planning process!
 If there is anything we can do to help you get ready to raft, please give us a call or shoot us an email.
 If you want to know our favorite adventure essentials, check out our recommended gear page!